7 Facts from our FoundMyFitness Review

 - Nebula Genomics

-This is a review of FoundMyFitness (Found My Fitness), a company that analyzes raw DNA data to provide its customers the most relevant genetic information regarding health and nutrition.
-FoundMyFitness is a company that provides DNA analysis services.
-The company, spearheaded by Dr. Rhonda Patrick, is known for its comprehensive genetic reports, which reads data off your DNA files from 23andMe and AncestryDNA.
-These reports inform you about genes that have consequences on your health and nutrition.
+FoundMyFitness (Found My Fitness) is a company that analyzes raw DNA data and provides its customers with relevant genetic information regarding health and nutrition.
+The company, spearheaded by Dr. Rhonda Patrick, is known for its comprehensive genetic reports that reads data off DNA files from 23andMe and AncestryDNA.
+These reports inform about genes that have consequences on health and lifestyle factors.

 Dr. Rhonda Patrick is the main face of the FoundMyFitness website and the company’s co-founder alongside Dr. Dan Patrick.
-Rhonda is an expert doctor who has experience with many different facets of medicine.
-She performed graduate research studying at St. Judes Children’s Research Hospital, where she performed scientific studies on the relationship between mitochondrial metabolism, apoptosis, and cancer.
-The 2012 issue of Nature Cell Biology published her dissertations on the topic.
+Rhonda is a biomedical doctor who has experience with many different facets of medicine.
+She conducted graduate work at St. Jude’s Children’s Research Hospital, where she performed scientific studies on the relationship between mitochondrial metabolism, apoptosis, and cancer.
+The April 2012 issue of Nature Cell Biology published a paper including her research on the topic.

-Their services are in two forms: the one-time comprehensive reports and the comprehensive report with lifetime updates.
-The one-time reports will require you to pay $25, which gives you a report on your genes that make you susceptible to the risk of developing some diseases.
-It also reports other gene variants present in your DNA that don’t affect your health but are present in the FoundMyFitness database.
+Its services come in two forms: the one-time comprehensive reports and the comprehensive report with lifetime updates.
+The former option comes at an extra cost of $25 and gives you a report on the genes that increase your risk of developing some diseases.
+It also reports other gene variants in your DNA that don’t affect your health but are present in the FoundMyFitness database.

-As the website says, this report could get outdated due to constantly changing genes.
-If you’re paying for the one-time report, you might need to pay for another report to check out new updates.
-However, the lifetime updates will constantly send new updates to your mails and give you first-peek views on Rhonda’s new interviews and access to premium member content.
+As the website says, this report could get outdated due to constantly changing information on genes.
+So if you’re paying for the one-time report, you might need to pay for another one to check out updates.
+However, the lifetime updates option will constantly send them to your mail and give you first-peek views on Rhonda’s new interviews and access to premium member content.

-Here, we review the science behind FoundMyFitness.
-The FoundMyFitness tests believe in using your DNA files to analyze your DNA’s most important genes that affect your health and nutrition.
-FoundMyFitness is unlike other genome sequencing companies, where each person’s gene is analyzed separately and then run through a database.
+The FoundMyFitness tests believe in using DNA files to analyze the most important genes affecting your health and nutrition.

 For more context, your report could read that you have the variant of a genotype rs3184504(T; T), which has relationships with an increased risk of celiac disease.
-They would then give a health recommendation such as to avoid gluten foods.
-They note that this gene is not the only causal factor of celiac disease, and that you should consult with a health consultant before assuming you have celiac disease.
+It would then give a health recommendation such as to avoid gluten foods.
+It also notes that this gene is not the only causal factor of celiac disease and that you should consult with a health professional and not assume that you have celiac disease.

 The report links gene variants to diseases and neurodegenerative disorders.
-We guess that isn’t a coincidence since that is the field of Dr. Rhonda’s specialty where she has a wealth of knowledge.
+This is no coincidence since that is the field of Dr. Rhonda’s specialty, where she has a wealth of knowledge.

 Found My Fitness Review